brianfarris/Disco2/python_plotting_scripts/discopy/README.md

 piph = dat[11]  # phi value for face in positive phi direction of each cell.
 ```

-Read in parameter files with 'readParfile()'.
+Read in parameter files with `readParfile()`.
 It returns a dictionary
 containing all parameters.
-Keys are defined in 'dp.parnames', using the
+Keys are defined in `dp.parnames`, using the
 same strings the parfile uses.

 ```python